 The Fujifilm X-T200 is a small and light, attractively designed camera.
 It does indeed have plenty of positives going for it.
 However, one of the main weaknesses of X-T200 is design and ergonomics.

 The X-T200 measures 121mm x 83.7mm x 55.1mm, and weighs about 370 grams.

-The body is primarily made of plastic with some aluminium reinforcements along the bottom and top sections.
+The body is primarily made of plastic with some aluminum reinforcements along the bottom and top sections.
 Most of it is covered in black easy-to-grip plastic.
 It’s well put together, but the construction feels quite cheap (which it is, to be fair).
 There are also design flaws, some of which Fujifilm has been continuously making for years.